- Subtopic

 Sponsor minimum effort requirements

-Certain externally-sponsored awards have terms and conditions that require the investigator to maintain a minimum effort level (for example, NIH Research Career Development “K” awards).
-The minimum effort must be calculated based on the total professional activities (12 calendar months), not just the Duke available time.
+Certain externally-sponsored awards have terms and conditions that require the investigator to maintain a minimum effort level (for example, NIH Research Career Development “K” awards or NIH NCI-Funded Awards).
+The minimum effort must be calculated based on the total professional activities (for SOM, 12 calendar months), not just the Duke available time.

-- For NIH K Awards, minimum effort requirements described in the Funding Opportunity Announcement, Grants Policy Statement, and/or Notice of Award must be followed or prior approval obtained for reducing the committed effort.
+- Minimum effort requirements described in the Funding Opportunity Announcement, Sponsor Policy, and/or Notice of Award must be followed or prior approval obtained for reducing the minimum effort requirement.

 Maximum effort